Skip to content

 The Iterative Cycle

-If everything is satisfactory, we can stop the method cycle and begin implementation.
-More typically, we identify what was good, what to keep, what to improve, and plan the next development cycle.
+If everything is satisfactory, stop cycling and begin implementation.
+More typically, identify what to keep, what to improve, and what needs another pass.
+Each cycle produces more refined understanding and more robust solutions.

 SiD Tutor